Daniel-Drysdale/DjangoGuide/README.md

-# Guide to making new views, linking them to URLS, and working on models (DB)
+# <ins>A Guide to making new view functions </ins>
-Guide on Django Workflow for the SSE Project
+This a a guide on Django Workflow for the SSE Project, it contains a basic Django workflow for this project.